Learning and Reconstructing Conflicts in O-RAN: A Graph Neural Network Approach: Problem Statement

 \section{Problem Statement}

 We define a heterogeneous graph $\Gc=(\Vc,\Ec)$ where $\Vc$ is a set of vertices and $\Ec$ is a set of edges.
 The topological structure of $\Gc$ can be represented by an adjacency matrix $\Af$.
 We assume that $\Gc$ is a vertex-labeled graph and that there are three categories of vertices: \textit{(i)} plugins deployed in the \ac{near-RT RIC} (denoted as $\AAc$); \textit{(ii)} control parameters that can be modified by plugins (denoted as $\Pc$); and \ \textit{(iii)} \ac{RAN} \acp{KPI} that can be affected by changes to parameters (denoted as $\Kc$).
 Therefore, $\Vc = \AAc \cup \Pc \cup \Kc$.
 In addition, an edge between $\AAc$, $\Pc$, and $\Kc$ can be interpreted as a valid relationship between the vertices.
 For instance, the existence of an edge between $\AAc$ and $\Pc$ or $\AAc$ and $\Kc$ represents the subscription of xApps to control parameters or monitor \acp{KPI}, respectively.
-On the other hand, an edge between $\Pc$ and $\Kc$ shows the influence of a parameter on a \ac{KPI}.
-While some relationships in the heterogeneous graph representation of conflicts are known a priori by design, e.g., the relationships between $\AAc$ and $\Pc$ and between $\AAc$ and $\Kc$ through the subscription process between xApps and the \ac{near-RT RIC}'s Subscription Manager~\cite{Polese2022UnderstandingChallenges}~\cite{santos2024managingorannetworksxapp}, others are less straightforward.
-Specifically, the relationships between $\Pc$ and $\Kc$ are often non-trivial, dynamic, and scenario-dependent, and must be inferred from the data available~\cite{delPrever2024PACIFISTA:RAN}.
-Therefore, our objective is to estimate the adjacency matrix $\Af$ based on the available data from the \ac{RAN}.
+Similarly, an edge between $\Pc$ and $\Kc$ shows the influence of a parameter on a \ac{KPI}.
+While some relationships in the heterogeneous graph representation of conflicts are known by design, i.e., the relationships between $\AAc$ and $\Pc$ and between $\AAc$ and $\Kc$ through the subscription process between xApps and the \ac{near-RT RIC}'s Subscription Manager~\cite{Polese2022UnderstandingChallenges}~\cite{santos2024managingorannetworksxapp}, others are less straightforward.
+Specifically, the relationships between $\Pc$ and $\Kc$ are often non-trivial, dynamic, and scenario-dependent, and must be inferred from the collected data from the current state of the xApps, parameters, and \acp{KPI}~\cite{delPrever2024PACIFISTA:RAN}.
+Therefore, our objective is to estimate the adjacency matrix $\Af$ based on the collected data.